WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 **What if Spark adds new data attributes?**

-Attribute access WILL WORK for the newly added attributes (yes, without a package update!), but tab-completion WILL NOT.  webexteamsdk is written to automatically take advantage of new attributes and data as they are returned;
+Attribute access WILL WORK for the newly added attributes (yes, without a package update!), but tab-completion WILL NOT.  webexteamssdk is written to automatically take advantage of new attributes and data as they are returned;
-however, tab-completion (which relies on source code and introspection) will not work until we update the webexteamsdk package (which is easy to do; raise the issue on the issues_ page and bug us to add it).
+however, tab-completion (which relies on source code and introspection) will not work until we update the webexteamssdk package (which is easy to do; raise the issue on the issues_ page and bug us to add it).